Implementing Payments

 You can find the methods for PaymentsKit in the references for the Unity SDK and for the C SDK.

 Now that we've set up a product, the next step is to show the product to the user so they can buy it.
-This can be done in a myriad of ways and depends highly on your game.
-We won't get into details of how you can design or show the information to the player.
-Instead, we'll look at how you can obtain the information from Pley so you can use it in your design.
+Here, we'll look at how you can obtain the information from Pley so you can use it in your game UI.

 The main piece of information you'd need from Pley is the price, so let's request a product price: